Quantum of the Seas in Hong Kong

 Don't Say We Didn't Warn You

-It’s One of the Biggest Ships in the World: The technology has made moments like embarkation smoother and much more comfortable, but you’ll still find crowds and lines in certain situations.
+It’s a Big Ship: The technology has made moments like embarkation smoother and much more comfortable, but you’ll still find crowds and lines in certain situations.

 ShermansTravel Editorial Staff